kiranharidas187/documents/src/docsify/mentor-directory.md

 ### Mentor Directory

-You can find a list of mentor profiles arranged in alphabetical order in the mentor directory.
+You can find a list of mentor profiles arranged in alphabetical order in the Mentor Directory.

 To view the mentor profile, do any one of the following actions: